Skip to main content

 What do I do about people who treat Stitch like a dating site?

 Stitch is about helping people find connection.
 It's not primarily a dating site, but people have found romantic connections through Stitch, as it's a great way to meet people.
 As a result, some people will inevitably come to Stitch events primarily for this purpose.
+It’s best to remind them that Stitch is a social community for all.
+If any inappropriate behaviour is observed, report it to Stitch Support immediately using the reporting feature on their profile.

 Can I share my personal contact details with other members (e.g. phone number or email address) via direct message?